aws-samples/aws-modern-application-workshop/module-4/README.md

 npm install --save-dev @aws-cdk/aws-cognito
 ```

-At the top of the file, add the import statement for the AWS Cognito cdk library
+At the top of the `cognito-stack.ts` file, add the import statement for the AWS Cognito CDK library

 ```typescript
 import cognito = require("@aws-cdk/aws-cognito");